Query Part Export Settings

 - String (Lower Case): Converts a string to lower case (no caps).

 - String (Proper Case): Converts a string to proper case or title case (Initial Caps).

 - Distribution: Use the Interval to enter an integer to indicate how many groups you want the values divided into.
 The Distribution format will then export which group a particular value would belong to.
 For example, to show which quartile a value falls into, select Distribution and enter an Interval of 4.
-This will be particularly useful for Predict queries.

 - Custom SQL (use @val): Use the Format Mask to enter custom SQL that includes "@val" somewhere in the SQL.
 The "@val" will be replaced with the actual value.
 For example, to always output the value incremented by 1, you could enter a format mask of try_convert(int, @val) + 1.